i-MSCP/plugins/incubator/RoundcubePlugins/README.md

 ## Update

 1. Be sure that all requirements are met
-2. Backup your plugin configuration file if needed
-3. Upload the plugin through the plugin management interface
+2. Upload the plugin through the plugin management interface
-4. Restore your plugin configuration file if needed
-5. Update the plugin list through the plugin management interface

 Note that depending on connection speed, update can take up several minutes.